 If you want people to take your shop seriously, you need to "know thyself."
 Know your mission statement and the purpose of your business.
 If you don't, your shop might appear to be a jumble of random types of products whose only link to each other is that they're all made by the same person.
 I didn't really start wrestling with this one for real until a few months ago.
 I knew I wanted to make stuff, and I wanted to make money, but I didn't really know the true WHY.
 I wasn't considering how my business impacted (or could impact) my customers, or even the world at large.
-But now, after a lot of thinking, soul searching, and then thinking some more, I finally have a mission statement for my business that I am happy with.
+But now, after a lot of thinking, soul searching, and then thinking some more, I finally have a mission statement, or tag line, for my business that I am happy with.

 So, how about you?
 Are you setting out to help end world hunger by donating a portion of your profits to charity?
 Are you providing fresh and clever nursery decor?
 Are you getting people excited about travel via your photography prints?
 It doesn't matter what your goals are for your business, whatever the purpose is that drives you to do what you do and make what you make, you need to know it.

 Once you know why you are selling the product or service you are selling, you can present a more cohesive picture to your customers.
 You can't define your target market (your ideal customers) if you can't define yourself.
 Once you have your shop's purpose figured out, your shop will make sense when people find it for the first time.
 Potential customers will be able to catch a glimpse of your amazing vision and they will want to be a part of it (and buy your stuff)!